xdevplatform/ruby-enterprise-scripts/README.md

 # ruby-enterprise-scripts
 Sample Ruby scripts for making request to the Twitter Enterprise APIs.
-These are intended to be simple and easy-to-use scripts for anyone familiar with Ruby and may be helpful building blocks for buidling your own custom code to integrate with the APIs.
+These are intended to be simple and easy-to-use scripts for anyone familiar with Ruby and may be helpful building blocks for building your own custom code to integrate with the APIs.

 ## Supported APIs
 This list of APIs are currently supported by this collection of scripts: